 In a Nutshell

 Our 10-day road trip focused on the south and west of Norway.
-July – August is the best time to visit, as it is peak summer (we still saw the mercury drop really low and the weather changing almost instantly from warm and sunny to cold and rainy).
+July – August is the best time to travel to Norway, as it is peak summer (we still saw the mercury drop really low and the weather changing almost instantly from warm and sunny to cold and rainy).
 Be prepared with layers of clothing as some of the days were as cold as 7* C. Although the public transportation and tourist buses are plenty, it is recommended to rent a car as it allows you to explore the most beautiful spots while driving through the country.
 If you do rent a car, make sure you are a confident driver as the roads are very narrow and winding in most parts.
 However, most people are careful drivers.

 South and west of Norway offer amazing fjords, green mountains, beautiful lakes, snow/ice in some places which still hasn't melted.
 The capital (Oslo) is reasonably warmer but it starts to get cooler as you go north.